NON OFFICIAL - To reach the official website visit bwiairport.com

 Fares

-For more information on schedules, check the MTA website.
+For more information on schedules, visit the MTA website.

 Anne Arundel County

-The free County Connector service (Tel +1 410 859 1000) connects the airport with Live!
-Casino & Hotel, Arundel Mills Mall, Arundel Preserve, Dorchester Woods, Mathison Way, and the Amtrak/MARC station at BWI.
+The free County Connector service connects the airport with Live!
+Casino & Hotel, Arundel Mills Mall, Arundel Preserve, Dorchester Woods, Mathison Way and the Amtrak/MARC station at BWI.

-Positive Experiences: Anne Arundel County buses are valued for providing a local alternative for traveling between the airport and surrounding areas.
+Positive experiences: Anne Arundel County buses are valued for offering a local alternative to travel between the airport and surrounding areas.
 Users highlight that this service is economical and covers several useful routes, especially for those who live or work near the airport.
-Accessibility and connection to other transportation services are appreciated.
+Accessibility and connections with other transportation services are also appreciated.

-Negative Experiences: However, passengers mention that these buses can be less frequent compared to other services.
-It’s also reported that some buses lack additional amenities such as Wi-Fi or outlets, which can make longer journeys less comfortable.
+Negative experiences: However, passengers mention that buses in this system can be less frequent compared with other services.
+It has also been reported that some buses lack additional amenities such as Wi‑Fi or power outlets, which can make longer trips less comfortable for some travelers.

 - Monday to Friday: 5:30 am to 11:30 pm